aagarwal1012/Animated-Text-Kit/README.md

 ```

 Using the legacy `FadeAnimatedTextKit` is equivalent to using `AnimatedTextKit` with `FadeAnimatedText`.
-An advantage of `AnimatedTextKit` is that the `animatedTexts` may be any subclass of `AnimatedText`, while using `FadeAnimatedTextKit` essentially restricts you to using just `FadeAnimatedText`.
+An advantage of `AnimatedTextKit` is that the `animatedTexts` may be any subclass of `AnimatedText` while using `FadeAnimatedTextKit` essentially restricts you to using just `FadeAnimatedText`.

 ### Legacy AnimatedTextKit classes